Ayukha/Playbooks/Wordpress/readme.md

-Ansible role for Wordpress deployment
+Ansible role for Wordpress deployment: